|

 After the file root is selected, the program presents a window for entering

-a comment string (which can have up to 32,000 characters) and data for gas
+comments (up to 32,000 characters) and data for gas

 exchange calculations (body mass, air flow rate, barometric pressure, etc.).